ohshout/insight_data_eng/README.md

 # Algorithm Design
 The program reads the input file line by line.
 For each line, it extracts the ip address and the current time.
+Then it follows the three steps below:

 ## 1. Clean inactive users
 The program iterates over the *last_access* list starting from the tail.
-For each list node, if ((this node's timestamp - cur) > *inactivity_period*), indicating the user has gone inactive, the program then retrieves the stored ip address and find the user's record in *active_users_dict*.
+For each list node, if ((this node's timestamp - current time) > *inactivity_period*), indicating the user has gone inactive, the program then retrieves the stored ip address and find the user's record in *active_users_dict*.
 It then dumps the user's activity to the output file.
+After that, it removes the user's information from all the three data structures.

 ## 2. Insert the new record
 The program then creates or updates a user record, reflecting the information in the current line.
 It also updates